Honors Program (HONP)

 Restriction(s): For Honors Program students only or by permission of instructor.
 Continues to focus on the significant masterworks and intellectual foundations of Western civilization.
 Original source materials will be read.
 Meets Gen Ed - Communication: Literature.

-HONP 102 Honors Seminar in 20th Century Civilization (3 credits)
+HONP 102 Global Honors Seminar (3 credits)

-HONP 103 Honors Seminar in Contemporary Civilization (3 credits)
+HONP 103 Interdisciplinary Honors Seminar (3 credits)

 HONP 104 Fractals and Infinity (3 credits)